smazcw3/LLM_world/README.md

 come as 32-bit floating point numbers.
 This means for each weight parameter in the model it takes up 4 bytes of memory.
 To load in a 7B parameter model, we will need 28GB of space.

-Some of the Hugging-face based notebooks are below:
+Some of the Hugging-face based notebooks (with Google Colab links) are below:

 | Notebook name | Colab links |
 | --- | --- |